fernandocalsa/payment-gateways/README.md

 ### Gateway 2
 This gateway is a bit weirder than the previous one.
 It allows you to create a payment with `launchPayment` but when this function resolves, the payment could not be fully processed.
 If you want to know if the payment was processed you should use the method `getPayment` in order to retrieve the payment status.
 The payment is set to wait 4 seconds until it is approved.

-The `reimburse` method is similar to `launchPayment`, you need to use the `getPayment` method if you want to know if the reimbursement was successful.
+The `reimburse` method is similar to `launchPayment`, you need to use the `getPayment` method if you want to know if the reimbursement was successful.
 The reimbursement is set to wait 2 seconds until it is completed.

 This gateway does not have the ability to make partial reimbursements.